ARMmbed/mbed-os/events/README.md

 }
 ```

-The mbed-events library can be used as a normal event loop, or it can be
+You can use the `mbed-events library` as a normal event loop, or you can
-backgrounded on a single hardware timer or even another event loop.
+background it on a single hardware timer or even another event loop.
 It is
-both thread and irq safe, and provides functions for easily composing
+both thread and IRQ safe and provides functions for easily composing
 independent event queues.

-The mbed-events library can act as a drop-in scheduler, provide synchronization
+The `mbed-events` library can act as a drop-in scheduler, provide synchronization
-between multiple threads, or just act as a mechanism for moving events out of
+between multiple threads or act as a mechanism for moving events out of
 interrupt contexts.

 ### Usage ###

-The core of the mbed-events library is the [EventQueue](EventQueue.h) class,
+The core of the `mbed-events library` is the [EventQueue](EventQueue.h) class,
 which represents a single event queue.
 The `EventQueue::dispatch` function
 runs the queue, providing the context for executing events.